2016–2017 video game voice actor strike: Background

-Unlike other entertainment media such as film or television, actors are not paid residuals or secondary compensation based on the success of a game.
-Part of this is related to the relative age of the video game industry, which only recently has been seen to be as successful as film or television; in 2005, the video game industry only was worth about $11 billion, while the film industry drew in over $100 billion globally.
+Unlike other entertainment media such as film or television, video game voice actors are not paid residuals or secondary compensation based on the success of a game.
+Part of this is related to the relative age of the video game industry, which only recently has been seen to be as successful as film or television; in 2005, the video game industry was worth about $11 billion, while the film industry drew in over $100 billion.
 As such, demanding residuals at that time was not seen as a necessary benefit to the actors.
-Many actors had additional gigs in other entertainment sectors besides video games, and receiving residuals was not critical for them to make a living.
+Many actors had additional jobs in other entertainment sectors besides video games, and receiving residuals was not critical for them to make a living.
 Video games were also rarely promoted to emphasize the actors behind the characters, unlike television and film, as consumers were unlikely to be directed towards purchasing a game based on its selection of actors.
-Further, the video game industry itself is not as profitable as large growth numbers suggest, as much of the money earned by a sales or title is spent to offset the already-spent costs of having a large team of programmers and artists to develop the title.
+Further, the video game industry itself is not as profitable as large growth numbers suggest, as much of the money earned by a sales or title is spent to offset the already-spent costs of having a large team of programmers and artists to develop the game.

-Since 2005, the video game industry grew quickly, with projections that it will reach a $100 billion global industry by 2018.
-As early as 2008, there was discussion and arguments from the actors' unions that the video game industry should pay residuals on sales to actors, seeking equality with other entertainment industries, with the potential for a strike action if the industry did not agree.
-More pay was negotiated in June 2005 and informing actors of "vocally stressful work" in October 2009.
-Michael Hollick stated that he had only been paid about $100,000 for his voice work as the principle character in Grand Theft Auto IV, which went on to bring in more than $600 million in sales within its first three weeks of release.
-Despite this discussion, SAG-AFTRA and the industry negotiated continuations on the Interactive Media Agreement without inclusion of residuals; in the most recent successful negotiation, to extend the Interactive Media Agreement through 2014, the two sides agreed to account for additional session fees for actors in games designed for cloud gaming.
+The video game industry has grown quickly since 2005, with projections that it would become a $100 billion industry by 2018.
+As early as 2008, discussions and arguments from the actors' unions stated that the video game industry should pay residuals on sales to actors, seeking equality with other entertainment industries with the potential for a strike action if the industry did not agree.
+More pay was negotiated in June 2005 and informing actors of "vocally stressful work" was negotiated in October 2009.
+Michael Hollick stated that he had only been paid about $100,000 for voicing Niko Bellic, the main character of Grand Theft Auto IV (2008), which earned than $600 million within its first three weeks of release.
+Despite this discussion, SAG-AFTRA and the industry negotiated continuations on the Interactive Media Agreement without the inclusion of residuals; in the most recent successful negotiation, to extend the Interactive Media Agreement through 2014, the two sides agreed to account for additional session fees for actors in games designed for cloud gaming.